tsenovilla/pyreptasks/README.md

 Installation and usage
 ======================

-To install this package use : pip install pyreptasks
+To install this package use :

+% pip install pyreptasks

+If you want to install a specific version x.x.x, use:

+% pip install pyreptasks==x.x.x

 There is not need of other Python packages to correctly run pyreptasks.